 If you weren’t at fault for your accident, you have two options available for recovery: Accident Benefits and a tort claim.

 Accident Benefits are available to all injured parties, regardless of fault.
 Even if you were liable for your pedestrian accident, you may claim Accident Benefits, provided you meet the required deadline.
-File within 30 days of receiving the application and receive up to $50,000 in Medical and Rehabilitation Benefits, up to $3,000 per month for Attendant Care Benefits and up to $400 per week for Income Replacement Benefits.
+File within 30 days of receiving the application and receive up to a combined $65,000 for both Medical/Rehabilitation Benefits and Attendant Care.
+If you require Attendant Care, you can receive up to $3,000 per month in the case of non catastrophic and non minor injury claims.
+If you can’t work, you can receive up to 70% of lost income up to a maximum of $400 per week for Income Replacement Benefits.
 If you were not working, you could qualify for a non-earner benefit of $185 per week.
-Some injuries — such as brain injury, paralysis or amputation — qualify a victim for additional catastrophic benefits.
+Some injuries lead to catastrophic impairments and therefore qualify a victim for additional catastrophic benefits.

 Beware of your insurance company attempting to classify your injuries as “minor.”
-This can lower the value of your Medical and Rehabilitation Benefits from $50,000 to $3,500.
-You will also not receive the Attendant Care that you may require.
+This can lower the value of your Medical and Rehabilitation Benefits from $65,000 to $3,500.
+You will also not receive the Attendant Care that you may otherwise require.

-If you weren’t at fault for your accident, the Preszler Law Firm can also help you file a tort claim.
-This lawsuit will be filed against the driver responsible for your accident injuries.
+If you were not at fault for the accident, the Preszler Law Firm can also help you file a tort claim.
+A tort claim is commenced through a lawsuit against the driver responsible for your accident injuries.
 In a successful claim, you may be able to recover lost income (both past and future), health care costs, out-of-pocket expenses (like home maintenance) and pain and suffering.
 Our experienced lawyer team will be happy to speak with you about the options available in a tort claim and file one on your behalf.

 Contact a Toronto Pedestrian Accident Lawyer

-Ontario laws require you to contact your insurance company or the liable driver’s company within one week of the accident.
+Ontario laws require you to contact your insurance company or the liable driver’s insurance company within one week of the accident.
 You must then complete and file an Application for Accident Benefits within 30 days after receiving the application.
-There is no grace period and ignorance of the deadlines is not considered a valid excuse.
-Any delay in taking action could jeopardize your ability to receive all the benefits that owed to you.
+Any delay in taking action could jeopardize your ability to receive benefits.

-You also have only have two years to sue the at-fault driver for your pain and suffering, lost wages and other expenses and that missing this limitation period may prejudice you for the rest of your life.
+In terms of filing a lawsuit, you generally have only two years to sue the at-fault driver for your pain and suffering, lost wages and other expenses.
+Missing this limitation period may prejudice you for the rest of your life.

 Contact a Toronto pedestrian accident lawyer today before you file your Application for Accident Benefits.
 We’ll be happy to walk you through the process.
 If you have already filed your Application, we can help you ensure the insurance company provides you with the benefits you deserve.
 We will also commence the appropriate litigation against the at-fault driver to secure your future.